Supplier Code of Conduct

 The rights of employees to freedom of association and collective bargaining are recognised and respected.
 Employees are not intimidated or harassed in the exercise of their right to join or refrain from joining any organisation.

-Respect local communities
+Respect and support local communities

 Community Involvement

-IWG encourages Suppliers to bolster the well-being of the local community through their business.
+IWG encourages suppliers to bolster the well-being of the local community through their business.
 Suppliers must operate with respect for local communities and indigenous people and their rights and title to property and land.

-IWG encourages Suppliers to understand and observe the cultural and economic context in which they are working, to operate safely and responsibly, to be mindful of the wellbeing of communities and to foster positive social and economic relationships with local communities.
+IWG encourages suppliers to understand and observe the cultural and economic context in which they are working, to operate safely and responsibly, to be mindful of the wellbeing of communities and to foster positive social and economic relationships with local communities.

 Social Value